istio/istio/mixer/doc/devel/collaboration.md

 reviewers.
 The primary reviewer will make this decision and nominate a second reviewer, if needed.
-Except for trivial changes, PRs should not be committed until relevant parties (e.g. owners of the subsystem affected by the PR) have had a reasonable chance to look at PR in their local business hours.
+Except for trivial changes, PRs should not be committed until relevant parties (e.g. owners of the subsystem affected by the PR) have had a reasonable chance to look at the PR in their local business hours.

 Most PRs will find reviewers organically.
 If a maintainer intends to be the primary reviewer of a PR they should set themselves as the assignee on GitHub